mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-21"></a>
 [Back to top](#top)
 ## TX-21 -- Rep. Lamar Smith (R)
+### Committees
+Lamar Smith is the #1 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,323,000.00 in SC HEP grants.